hubyhuby/linux-scripts/README.md

 # License
 USE AT YOUR OWN RISKS.

 NO WARRANTY OF ANY KIND.

+WE DO NOT EVEN RECOMMAND USING THOSE SCRIPTS

 IF YOU DON T KNOW WHAT IS A SCRIPT DON T USE IT.

 # img2hd.sh
 Converte images with imagemagick :